Thunder and Lightening

 “I’ll give you four hundred for it,” offered Jerry.

-Considering that the truck had been on the lot for three years and this was the first time anyone expressed interest in it, the salesman wasn’t about to argue.
+Considering that the truck had been in the lot for three years and this was the first time anyone expressed interest in it, the salesman wasn’t about to argue.
 It took an hour to fill out all the required paperwork and after using his credit card, Jerry was the new owner of a broken down old truck.
 After filling the tires with air, Jerry drove it off the lot and headed towards his store.
-The brakes were a spongy and required some work, but the truck ran fairly smoothly considering how long it had been sitting there.
-His first stop was to put some fresh gasoline in the tank.
-That smoothed the old truck’s engine even more.
+The brakes were a spongy and required some work, but the truck ran smoothly considering how long it had been sitting there.

 On the way to his store, he passed by his wrecked car.
 It was still parked where he had left it.
-He got off the highway and drove under the highway overpass.
-He returned to the highway going the other way, and stopped behind his Camero in order to pick up his keys that he had left in the ignition.
+He got off the highway and returned to the car in order to pick up his keys that he had left in the ignition.
 Looking over it, he decided that he would get it fixed after he fixed the truck.
 Between the Camaro and the truck, he preferred the truck.
 Even though the Camaro was over twenty-five years old, he knew it would be worth a fortune if he fixed it up.

 Having made the decision to leave his wife, he felt good about himself.
 The rage, which was always just below the surface, eased back a little.
 Sitting there, he realized that this was the second decision that he had made in a long time that put him first.
 The first had been the truck last night.
 He stood up and stretched feeling the muscles loosen.